Best no foreign transaction fee credit cards in Canada 2025

 Which banks charge no foreign transaction fees?

 EQ Bank is a good option for a no foreign transaction fee debit card.
-Some other banks have no foreign transaction fee cards but they’re usually credit cards which come with higher overall costs.
+Some other banks have no foreign transaction fee cards but they're usually credit cards, like the BMO Premium Rewards Credit Card, which come with higher overall costs.
 Instead, take a look at non-bank services like Wise and KOHO which both have handy debit products which have no extra costs for foreign currency spending.

 Is it better to pay in local or foreign currency with my card when travelling?